Part 1

 Building and Maintaining a Factor Lens: Crafting a factor lens is complex.
 With countless potential factors, each must be designed to be as independent as possible while providing substantial explanatory power.
 If factors are neither independent nor explanatory, risk analysis can become ineffective or misleading.
 Thus, equal emphasis should be placed on the philosophy of the collective factor lens as well as the selection and construction of individual factors.

-The Two Sigma Factor Lens is constructed with four core pillars:
+Venn's Factor Lens is constructed with four core pillars:

 Preparing Data for Analysis: To effectively analyze a total portfolio, it is crucial to ensure that the underlying data is consistent and comparable.
-This process may involve overcoming challenges such as holdings availability and other data-related issues.
+This process may involve overcoming challenges such as holdings availability or other data-related issues.

-For instance, when hedge funds are part of a portfolio, obtaining timely holdings data can be difficult or even impossible, rendering holdings-based factor analysis unfeasible.
-One solution is to adopt a returns-based approach to factor analysis, which relies on a regression-based method.
 By using the time series of returns from an asset, manager, or total portfolio as the only required input, this approach significantly simplifies data requirements.
 This makes total portfolio analysis much more accessible by reducing data barriers to valuable insights.
-Venn primarily employs a returns-based methodology, and also offers additional insights through holdings data.
+Venn employs a returns-based methodology but also offers additional insights through holdings data.

 Furthermore, the quality of analysis is only as strong as its weakest link.
 Various proxying techniques can address these challenges, facilitating a more robust and comprehensive analysis.